mccoy-lab/karyohmm/README.md

 * `3m` - extra maternal chromosome (maternal trisomy)
 * `3p` - extra paternal chromosome (paternal trisomy)

-## `EuploidyHMM`

-The `EuploidyHMM` mode is a restricted version of the `karyohmm` framework in that it only supports a disomic model.
-The primary utility of this mode is to estimate crossover recombination events across multiple embryos.
-This is the less explored method in terms of its error properties and behavior and should not be used in the majority of inference cases.

 ## CLI

 The installation of `karyohmm` also includes a `karyohmm-cli` implementation that can be run directly from the command-line.
 This is work in progress, but currently implements the majority of the `MetaHMM` inference steps for a single data file.
 To see this on a simulated example of two embryos: